chillinflute/ChrisxSam-Planner/Essay II/Vienna Essay II 2332158.md

-### POINT 2 - THE RECEPTION OF THESE OPERAS
+### THE RECEPTION OF THESE OPERAS

 - *Elektra*
 	- divided reception between traditionalists and modernists [[@GilliamBryan1991RSE_]]
 - *Lulu*

-### POINT 3 - HOW THIS CONTRASTED TO THE SUCCESS OF FEMALE ARTISTS AT THE TIME
+### HOW THIS CONTRASTED TO THE SUCCESS OF FEMALE ARTISTS AT THE TIME

 It is important to examine the success of women from this era -